Advice For Candidates

-Please keep these to no more than two pages as all hiring managers are very busy and some will simply reject any that are more than two or three pages at a maximum.
-We have seen some that are 12 and 15 pages and the decision on these is simple – So please make sure that your CV does not end up in the “no pile” simply because it is too long.
+Keep your CV to no more than two pages as all hiring managers are very busy and some will simply reject any that are more than two or three pages at a maximum.
+Make sure that your CV does not end up in the “no pile” simply because it is too long.

 Based upon your understanding of the specific job for which you are applying, tailor your CV for the job highlighting your specific relevant achievements and skills in relation to the job.
 Your Consultant should assist you with this part of the process.

-Finally, remember the interview has two purposes – For the company to decide whether they wish to make you a job offer and equally importantly, for you decide if you would like to work for them if they make you an offer.
+Finally, remember that the interview has two purposes – For the company to decide whether they wish to make you a job offer and, equally importantly, for you decide if you would like to work for them if they make you an offer.

-When seeking a new job whether through choice to enhance your career or necessity (redundancy etc) which is increasingly common in the present economic climate, remember that this is a really important decision.
+When seeking a new job, whether through choice to enhance your career or necessity (redundancy etc), remember that this is a really important decision.

 If working with a Recruitment Consultant or Executive Search Consultant, please make sure that you find one who is interested in spending time with you, to understand you, your current position and what you are trying to achieve.
 When you find a good one be prepared to spend time with them so that you can both achieve the same objective.
 Finding a good one is difficult so make sure that you dedicate the time to building up a good business working relationship.
 They could be your key to helping you with your career and finding you the elusive next job which will be the platform for your ultimate career goals.